akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 lost when the actor is stopped or restarted.
 Updates to the State are always performed in the eventHandler based on the events.

+If the state is mutable, it is important that the `emptyState` method creates a new State instance each time it is called to ensure that the state is recreated in case of failure restarts.

+@@@

+@@@ div { .group-scala }

+It is recommended to use an immutable state class.
+If the state is mutable, it is important to use the `EventSourcedBehavior.withMutableState` factory method that takes `emptyStateFactory: () => State` parameter to make sure that the state instance is recreated in case of failure restarts.

 @@@

 Next we'll discuss each of these in detail.